 Last Thursday night Victoria Law Foundation presented its inaugural community forum, exploring the voluntary assisted dying legislation currently before State Parliament, which could change the way Victorians approach end-of-life decisions for the terminally ill.

 The Law and You Forum: perspectives on voluntary assisted dying was a unique opportunity for the public to hear from legal and medical experts with a range of views informed by their experience working in the front line with people who have terminal conditions.

-The forum opened with an overview of the process proposed in the bill, shown in the chart here.
+The forum opened with an overview of the process proposed in the bill.
 Of the nine stages, panellist and former Public Advocate Julian Gardner AM said: ‘It is a laborious process, and intentionally so.’
 He was a member of the Ministerial Advisory Panel that advised the government on the practical aspects of the legislation.